drlinux-lm/python/Tamagame/README.md

 * `x`: exit game
 * `Return (Enter key)`: continue to next stage or confirm the above inputs
 * `Ctrl + C`: interrupt the program

+Migrated from my [separate tamagame repo](https://github.com/vajdao/Tamagame) - which is now archived - to preserve activity history.